Kotlin/kotlinx.serialization/docs/runtime_usage.md

 ### JSON

 JSON format represented by `Json` class from `kotlinx.serialization.json` package.
-It has following parameters:
+It has following constructor parameters:

 * strict - Prohibits unknown keys when parsing JSON.
 Prohibits NaN and Infinity float values when serializing JSON.
 Enabled by default.
 * unquoted - means that all field names and other objects (where it's possible) would not be wrapped in quotes.
 Useful for debugging.
 * indented - classic pretty-printed multiline JSON.
 * indent - size of indent, applicable if parameter above is true.
+* encodeDefaults - set this to false to omit writing @Optional properties if they are equal to theirs default values.

 You can also use one of predefined instances, like `Json.plain`, `Json.indented`, `Json.nonstrict` or `Json.unquoted`.
 API is duplicated in companion object, so `Json.parse(...)` equals to `Json.plain.parse(...)`